EU to deepen military readiness, raise spending, leaders say

 However, the bloc still insists that the U.S.-led NATO alliance remains responsible for defending Europe, while France is seeking to keep Britain close to EU military structures through a French-led crisis response force that nine European countries launched earlier this week.

-Diplomats present at the two-day summit in Brussels described the debate over security and defense as consensual, despite tensions over migration that held up the formal adoption of the statement on Thursday evening.
+Diplomats present at the two-day summit in Brussels described the debate over security and defence as consensual, despite tensions over migration that held up the formal adoption of the statement on Thursday evening.

 Stoltenberg said on Thursday that the U.S.-led NATO alliance and the European Union were also cooperating on “military mobility, infrastructure, legal hurdles, to make sure that we are able to move forces quickly through Europe if needed”.